Tribes of Yemen: The Rashidun Caliphate

 Yemen enjoyed stability during the period of the Rightly Guided Caliphate.
 The Rashidun Caliphate divided Yemen into four provinces: Sana'a (along with Najran), Mikhlaf al-Jand (central Yemen), Mikhlaf Tihama, and Mikhlaf Hadhramaut.
 Their rule was stable, and not much is known about this period until the late ninth century AD.
 However, historical sources, particularly those from Yemen, provide details of Yemeni involvement in Islamic conquests.

 Abu Bakr al-Siddiq sent Anas bin Malik to Yemen to encourage participation in the Levantine campaigns.
 Anas bin Malik sent a letter to Abu Bakr, reporting the response from the people of Yemen.
 Dhu al-Kala` al-Himyari arrived with a few thousand of his people to join the effort.
-Additionally, Al-Ala bin Al-Hadrami conquered Bahrain, fighting those who had apostatized from Islam, and both Abu Bakr and Omar appointed him to govern Bahrain, as the Prophet had previously done.
+Additionally, Al-Ala bin Al-Hadrami conquered Bahrain, fighting those who had apostatized from Islam, and both Abu Bakr and Omar appointed him to govern Bahrain, as Muhammad had previously done.